tacc-wbomar/Core-Styles/src/lib/_imports/trumps/s-form-page/readme.md

-To style a page is only a single form.
+To style a page that has only a single form.

 > **☞ Remember**
 >